haifengliu/azrefresh/mooncake/virtual-machines-linux-nodejs-running-cassandra.md

 <tr><td>Replication Factor (RF)</td><td>	3 	</td><td>umber of replicas of a given row </td></tr>
 <tr><td>Consistency Level (Write)	</td><td>LOCAL_QUORUM [(sum(RF)/2) +1) = 4] [The result of the formula is rounded down]	</td><td>2 nodes will be written to the first data center synchronously; the additional 2 nodes needed for quorum will be written asynchronously to the 2nd data center. </td></tr>
 <tr><td>Consistency Level (Read)</td><td>	LOCAL_QUORUM [((RF/2) +1) = 2] [The result of the formula is rounded down]	</td><td>Read requests are satisfied from only one region; 2 nodes are read before the response is sent back to the client.  </td></tr>
-<tr><td>Replication Strategy </td><td>	NetworkTopologyStrategy[see [Data Replication](http://www.datastax.com/documentation/cassandra/2.0/cassandra/architecture/architectureDataDistributeReplication_c.html) in Cassandra documentation for more information] </td><td>	Understands the deployment topology and places replicas on nodes so that all the replicas don°Øt end up on the same rack  </td></tr>
+<tr><td>Replication Strategy </td><td>	NetworkTopologyStrategy[see [Data Replication](http://www.datastax.com/documentation/cassandra/2.0/cassandra/architecture/architectureDataDistributeReplication_c.html) in Cassandra documentation for more information] </td><td>	Understands the deployment topology and places replicas on nodes so that all the replicas don‚Äôt end up on the same rack  </td></tr>
 <tr><td>Snitch</td><td> GossipingPropertyFileSnitch [see [Snitches](http://www.datastax.com/documentation/cassandra/2.0/cassandra/architecture/architectureSnitchesAbout_c.html) in Cassandra documentation for more information] </td><td>NetworkTopologyStrategy uses a concept of snitch to understand the topology.
 GossipingPropertyFileSnitch gives better control in mapping each node to data center and rack.
 The cluster then uses gossip to propagate this information.
 This is much simpler in dynamic IP setting relative to PropertyFileSnitch </td></tr>
 </table>